-The proportion of accidents involving at least 1 road user on a home to or from work journey is identical on the 2 networks: 20%.
+The proportion of accidents involving at least 1 road user on a home-work journey is identical on the 2 networks: 20%.

 Work-related commuting accidents are 1.5 times more common on the main network than on the rest of the network (25% vs. 17% respectively).